renpy/renpy/sphinx/source/displayables.rst

 ------------------

-An image manipulator is a displayable that takes an image or image manipulator, performs an operation to it, and stores the result of that operation in the image cache.
-Since image manipulators can be predicted like images, they can perform expensive operations without incuring a display-time overhead.
+An image manipulator is a displayable that takes an image or image manipulator, and either loads it or performs an operation on it.

-Image manipulators are limited to storing image data to the cache.
-This means that their result is of a fixed size, known in advance, and they can't change in response to game state or input.
-Generally, image manipulators can only take images or other image manipulators as input.
+Image manipulators can only take images or other image manipulators as input.

 An image manipulator can be used any place a displayable can, but not vice-versa.
 An :func:`Image` is a kind of image manipulator, so an Image can be used whenever an image manipulator is required.

-Many image manipulators provide the same functionality as other displayables.
-Most of these exist so they can be provided as input to other image manipulators, and so the game-maker can choose between cache memory usage and work done at render-time.
-There's also an element of historical accident here - many of these image manipulators predate their equivalents.
+With the few exceptions listed below, the use of image manipulators is historic.
+A number of image manipulators that had been documented in the past should no longer be used, as they suffer from inherent problems.
+In many cases, the :func:`Transform` displayable provides similar functionality in a more general manner, while fixing the problems.

 .. include:: inc/im_im